antoniojimeneznieto/Secure-Value-Recovery/README.md

 * the `https` protocol and the management of SSL certificates.

-During the 10 weeks of this project, you will have to implement, gradually piece by piece, the key components mentioned above and described below, then detailed in the weekly topics.
+During the 10 weeks of this project, we will have to implement, gradually piece by piece, the key components mentioned above and described below, then detailed in the weekly topics.

-You will also have to develop additional tests that are useful for observing and analyzing the operation of the system.
+We will also have to develop additional tests that are useful for observing and analyzing the operation of the system.
 These tests will be developed as executables independent of the main core.

 In order to facilitate the organization of your work (in the group and in time), we advise you to consult [the course schedule page](/project/bareme.html) (and read it in its entirety!!).